Will Buying a Car Affect My Mortgage Approval?

 Experian's free credit monitoring service can help you by giving you access to your Experian credit report and your credit score powered by Experian data.
 Using the information, you can address potential issues that may affect your mortgage approval and also keep track of your progress.

-If your credit score isn't where you want it to be, consider taking the time to improve your credit before you apply for a mortgage.
+If your credit isn't where you want it to be, consider taking the time to improve your credit score before you apply for a mortgage.
 This may delay important decisions, but it can help you save thousands or even tens of thousands of dollars in the long run.